MicrosoftDocs/memdocs/sccm/core/clients/manage/manage-clients.md

 1. Open a Windows command prompt and change the folder to the location in which CCMSetup.exe is located.

-2. Type **Ccmsetup.exe /uninstall**, and then press **Enter.**
+2. Type **CCMSetup.exe /uninstall**, and then press **Enter.**

 > [!NOTE]
 >  The uninstall process displays no results on the screen.
-To verify that client uninstallation has succeeded, examine the log file **CCMSetup.log** in the folder *%windir%\ ccmsetup* on the client computer.
+To verify that client uninstallation has succeeded, examine the log file **CCMSetup.log** in the folder *%windir%\ccmsetup\logs* on the client computer.

+> [!TIP]
+> If you need to wait for the uninstall to complete before doing something else, you can execute `Wait-Process CCMSetup` in PowerShell to halt until the process completes.

 ##  <a name="BKMK_ConflictingRecords"></a> Manage Conflicting Records for Configuration Manager Clients
  Configuration Manager uses the hardware identifier to attempt to identify clients that might be duplicates and alert you to the conflicting records.
 For example, if you reinstall a computer, the hardware identifier would be the same but the GUID used by Configuration Manager might be changed.